glennmckechnie/weewx-wxobs/README.md

+**Update: 5th June 2024 Version 0.8.1**

+The ownership and permissions of the include file weren't being kept due to an assumption on my part!
+ <b>cp -p</b> is your friend. <b>man cp</b> for inquiring minds.

 **Update: June 2024 Version 0.8.0**

 This repo has now been updated to (hopefully) deal with the ownership changes introduced in Weewx 5.x